Practicums/agai-on-premise-groundx/README.md

 - `admin.username`: Set this to a random UUID.
 You can generate one by running `bin/uuid`.
 This will be the user ID associated with the admin account and will be used for inter-service communications.
 - `admin.email`: Set this to the email address you want associated with the admin account.

-Additional configurations can be found in the original repo: https://github.com/eyelevelai/groundx-on-prem/blob/main/README.md#create-envtfvars-file
+Additional information about the configuration file can be found in the original [repo](https://github.com/eyelevelai/groundx-on-prem/blob/main/README.md#create-envtfvars-file).

 2. Run the setup script